nmasse-itix/3scale-webhooks-sample/README.md

 ![3scale screenshot](doc/img/webhook_screenshot.png)

-**Note about the admin/service user:**

-To be able to create clients in Red Hat SSO, you need to provide a valid user with administrative privileges.

-One way to do so is by setting the `SSO_SERVICE_USERNAME` and `SSO_SERVICE_PASSWORD` environment variables on the SSO DeploymentConfig as explained above.
-It will create user for you with the correct rights.
+## How to authenticate with the built-in `admin` user

+You can use the built-in `admin` user as a service account to authenticate in Red Hat SSO.
-If you want to use the built-in `admin` user, it is possible but you have to be aware that the `admin` user lays in the `master` realm.
-So you will have to pass the `SSO_AUTH_REALM` environment variable.
+However, since the `admin` user lays in the `master` realm, you have to deploy this project with one additional environment variable: `SSO_AUTH_REALM`.

 For instance, if you want to create clients in the `3scale` realm and you want to use the default `admin` user to do this, you will have to use the following variables: